San Marzano di San Giuseppe: Religion

 The Albanians who settled in San Marzano originally came from southern Albania and brought with them their Byzantine religious rite.
 Near today's church of San Carlo Borromeo, the church of the farmhouse dedicated to Santa Parasceva was built according to Greek custom.
 With the papal bull of 1536, Pope Paul III gave the Albanians in Italy full recognition within the Catholic Church.
 In a 1575 report to the Holy See of Rome, the Archbishop of Taranto, Lelio Brancaccio, called the Albanians of Albania Tarantina "people without faith and without law".
-However, on 4th May of 1578, San Marzano, a Byzantine-rite community, received its first pastoral visit from Archbishop Brancaccio.
+However, on 4th May 1578, San Marzano, a Byzantine-rite community, received its first pastoral visit from Archbishop Brancaccio.
 The archbishop was received by Papas Demetrius Cabascia, who had been ordained by a passing metropolitan in 1560.